IPSP-CNR-Bioinformatics/2018-11-22_Course/README.md

 Agenda:

-- 10-10:10: Brief introduction about I-BiG
+- 10-10:10 Brief introduction about I-BiG

-- 10:10-10:30: General introduction on Open Reserch Data and Open Science
+- 10:10-10:30: General introduction on Open Research Data and Open Science

 - 10:30-11:30: OSF